Explanation of Kendra's Law

 Legislative history

 AOT was proposed in 1989, by families of people with serious mental illness who wanted better treatment for their relatives.
-In 1994, NYS started a pilot program at Bellevue Hospital in NYC.
-In August 1999, when Kendra Webdale was pushed to her death in front of a subway by someone with untreated mental illness, the public recognized that AOT not only improved care for people with mental illness, it could also increase public safety.
-As a result, NYS enacted "Kendra's Law.
-The law was renewed in 2005 and 2010.
-It sunsets in 2015 unless renewed or made permanent.
-Cracks in Kendra's Law have been identified that need closing.
+In 1994, NYS started a Pilot Program at Bellevue Hospital in NYC.
+In August 1999, when Kendra Webdale was pushed to her death in front of a subway by someone with untreated mental illness, the public recognized that AOT not only helped people with mental illness, it could increase public safety.
+NYS fixed some of the problems with the Bellevue Pilot Program and enacted “Kendra’s Law.”
+It sunsets in 2017 unless renewed or made permanent.
+Cracks in Kendra’s Law have been identified that need closing.

 Results

-A 2010 Columbia University study found that individuals under Kendra's Law orders, despite greater histories of violence, were four times less likely to engage in future violence than those in a control group.
-Other studies show Kendra's Law reduces homelessness (74%); suicide attempts (55%); and substance abuse (48%).
+The Kendra’s Law results have been outstanding.
+This is good news because Kendra’s Law serves only the most hard-to-treat individuals.
+Studies show that individuals under Kendra’s Law orders, despite greater histories of violence, were four times less likely to engage in future violence than those in a control group.
+Kendra’s Law reduced homelessness (74%); suicide attempts (55%); and substance abuse (48%).
 It keeps the public safer by reducing physical harm to others (47%) and property destruction (43%).
-It saves money by reducing hospitalization (77%); arrests (83%); and incarceration (87%).
-Other studies show Kendra's Law causes no increase in perceived stigma or coercion, and that the court orders themselves (not just the availability of high-quality services) are instrumental in the program's success.
+It reduces hospitalization (77%); arrests (83%); and incarceration (87%).
+Studies show Kendra’s Law causes no increase in perceived stigma or coercion, and that the court orders themselves (not just the availability of high-quality services) are instrumental in the program’s success.
+By reducing incarceration and hospitalization, Kendra’s Law saved taxpayers 50% of the cost of care.

 Why should we have Assisted Outpatient Treatment (AOT) laws?